ironhack-labs/lab-passport-roles/README.md

 ## Introduction

-You are asked to create **a full learning platform** covering not only the related CRUDS but adding an extra security layer through sessiones and roles.
+You are asked to create **a full learning platform** covering not only the related CRUDS but adding an extra security layer through sessions and roles.

-As the Ironhack Student Portal is, **all the routes from this platform will also be protected** - except the login and signup ones to allow users to authenticate.
+As the Ironhack Student Portal is, **all the routes from this platform will also be protected** - except the homepage, the login and the signup ones to allow users to authenticate.

 Any other route should be private, and any attempt to access without being logged must be rejected.

-Fuegote! 🔥
+¡Fuegote! 🔥

 ## Requirements